XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/transaction-methods/tx.md

 ---
 html: tx.html
 parent: transaction-methods.html
+seo:
-blurb: Retrieve info about a transaction from all the ledgers on hand.
+    description: Retrieve info about a transaction from all the ledgers on hand.
 labels:
   - Transaction Sending
   - Payments